mikejrodd/grapeleaf_CNN/README.md

 ## Detailed Explanation of Model Training Components

-This section explains the various components and steps involved in training the Esca Disease Classifier for grape vines.
+This section explains the various components and steps involved in training the Esca Disease Classifier for grape leaf images.

 ### Libraries Needed